-Polacheck and Stanley (2005) provided preliminary estimates of reporting rates for the surface fishery based on the data from the available tag-seeding data but identified a number of statistical estimation (particularly with respect to variance estimation and the estimation of shedding rates) needing further exploration.
-The purpose of the present paper is (1) to develop improved and more robust methods for the estimation of reporting rates and their variances from the tag-seeding data; (2) to provide estimates of reporting rates and associated variances from the Australian surface fishery for the 2002/2003 through 2004/2005 fishing seasons using these methods and (3) to report on tag seeding activities during the 2005/2006 season.
+Polacheck and Stanley (2005) provided preliminary estimates of reporting rates for the surface fishery based on the data from the available tag-seeding data but identified a number of statistical estimation matters (particularly with respect to variance estimation and the estimation of shedding rates) needing further exploration.
+Polachek et al. (2006) developed improved and more robust methods for the estimation of reporting rates and their variances from the tag-seeding data, provided estimates of reporting rates and associated variances from the Australian surface fishery for the 2002/2003 through 2004/2005 fishing seasons using these methods and reported on tag seeding activities during the 2005/2006 season.
+The purpose of the present paper is to update this and also provide estimates of reporting rates and associated variances from the Australian surface fishery for the 2005/2006 fishing season using these methods and report on tag seeding activities during the 2005/2006 fishing season